ptmt/react-native-macos/README.md

 ```
 Since it's simply just a fork, you can follow [the same instruction on facebook.github.io/react-native](http://facebook.github.io/react-native/docs/getting-started.html#content).

 **Disclaimer**.
 Having previous experience with React Native highly recommended.
-There is no success story for any RN desktop app yet, so it's not proven by production use.
+There is no success story for any RN for macOS app yet, so it's not proven by production use.

 Feel free to ask anything on `#react-native-platforms` channel if you run into problems.